fuzzylabs/MindGPT/README.md

 kubectl get service streamlit-service -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

-Visiting the address should open a streamlit application for you to interact.
+Interact with the streamlit application by visiting the address.

 # &#129309; Acknowledgements